briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 calculating statistics en masse on the entire DataFrame.
 DataFrames are very useful for when you need to compute statistics over multiple replicate runs.

-For the purposes of this tutorial, `experimentDF` shall be assigned by the following Python code:
+For the purposes of this tutorial, `experimentList` and `experimentDF` shall be assigned by the following Python code:

 	from pandas import *
 	import glob